PowerTranz/PowerTranz-SDK-Win-Samples/README.md

 # PowerTranz-SDK-Win-Samples

-These samples illustrate use of the PowerTranz SDK for Windows NuGet package.
+These samples illustrate use of the PowerTranz.SDK for Windows NuGet package.